codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 ---

-Codefresh runtime installs the Codefresh Software Development Platform (CSDP), comprising Argo CD components and CSDP-specific components.
+Codefresh runtime installs the Codefresh Software Delivery Platform (CSDP), comprising Argo CD components and CSDP-specific components.
 The Argo CD components are derived from a fork of the Argo ecosystem, and do not correspond to the open-source versions available.

 There are two parts to installing runtimes:
 1. Installing the CSDP CLI